 Previously offered training sessions

 Here are slide decks for training sessions that were previously offered by ACCRE.
 They are included here for reference and are not required to use ACCRE.
-Some of this information may be out of date (e.g. setpkgs is no longer supported and has been replaced by Lmod).
+Some of this information may be out of date (e.g. setpkgs was the package manager used by ACCRE many years ago, and has been replaced with Lmod).

 - Building, Compiling, and Installing Software